Vulnerability Disclosure Policy

 Contact Steps

-Redfox Security follows a responsible disclosure process outlined below:
+Redfox Cybersecurity follows a responsible disclosure process outlined below:

 • We endeavour to establish a secure communication channel with the vendor to discuss the vulnerability.

-• Redfox Security shares a technical document outlining the discovered vulnerability along with a high-level recommendation for remediation to aid the vendor in understanding the risk involved.
+• Redfox Cybersecurity shares a technical document outlining the discovered vulnerability along with a high-level recommendation for remediation to aid the vendor in understanding the risk involved.

 Our initial outreach seeks to establish secure communication channels through official security disclosure mechanisms provided by the vendor, followed by direct email communication with potentially relevant contacts, and if necessary, outreach via social media channels (using direct messaging, not public channels).
 If all other methods fail, we may resort to contacting the vendor’s general office phone number.